Japan–Poland relations: Modern relations

-The Polish government in exile was formally at war with the Empire of Japan for 4 years, but there was never a battle between official Polish and Japanese armed forces.
-The state of war was then continued by the communist and puppet government of the Polish People's Republic (dependent on the USSR) for 12 years until normal relations were restored in 1957.
-The Polish People's Republic was a full-fledged subject of international law and it inherited both state rights and obligations — including martial law.
-Thus, the Polish People's Republic inherited a state of war with Japan.
-In 1957, it signed an agreement on the normalization of relations, which ended the formal state of war — and this had legal force in international relations.

-The Polish government in exile, which continued to exist until it dissolved in 1991, no longer had the legal capacity to conclude any international agreements — no state and no territory.
-So even though the government in exile was still in a technical state of war with Japan until its dissolution, it held no power internationally, as many countries recognized the Polish People's Republic and the agreements it made with other countries, including Japan.
-It is worth noting that the paradoxical state of war was completely forgotten for many years and despite its formal duration, the Polish clergyman Zenon Żebrowski operated freely in Japan, and Japanese delegations visited Poland several times.
-Polish-Japanese associations were also established, whose activities included cultural cooperation.
+Following the Soviet–Japanese Joint Declaration of 1956, relations improved between Japan and Poland.
+In 1957, they signed an agreement on the normalization of relations, ending the technical state of war between the nations.
+A double tax avoidance agreement was signed between the two countries in Tokyo in 1980.

+Since 1990, the number of official visits by top government officials to both countries has increased.
 In 1994, the Polish-Japanese Academy of Information Technology in Warsaw was established.
 In 2011, the Polish Institute in Tokyo was founded.

-In 1995, there came a time when Poland had the chance to give back to Japan for the rescue of Polish orphans from Siberia in the early 1920s.
-Poland was kind enough to invite Japanese children stricken with great loss from the 1995 Great Hanshin earthquake.
-The children, many from Kobe and nearby areas of western Japan, went to Poland and stayed from 1995 to 1996, while the chaos and loss caused by the earthquake was sorted out.
-Poland repeated this kindness after the Great East Japan Earthquake in 2011.
+In 1995, Poland had the chance to repay Japan for the rescue of Polish orphans from Siberia in the early 1920s by sheltering Japanese children impacted by the 1995 Great Hanshin earthquake.
+The children, many from Kobe and nearby areas of western Japan, went to Poland and stayed from 1995 to 1996, while the chaos and loss caused by the earthquake were sorted out.
+Poland repeated this gesture after the Great East Japan Earthquake in 2011.
 On November 20, 2018, a school in the suburbs of Warsaw was named after the Japanese Army operations that rescued Polish orphans: “Siberia Orphans Commemoration Elementary School.”

 The two states celebrated 90 years of relationship in 2009 and the 100th anniversary in 2019.
 Trade, business, and tourism between both countries continues to thrive.
 LOT Polish Airlines provides daily non-stop flights between Tokyo and Warsaw.
 Both countries are full members of the OECD, but modern relations are limited to mostly trade and cultural activities, although both countries see each other as vital partners in global commerce.
 In 2017, Japan became the second largest foreign investor in Poland in terms of total investment value, only behind the United States.

 For short stays, Japanese nationals do not require visas to enter Poland, and Polish nationals do not require visas to enter Japan.